Anna Kendrick’s show, Love Life, streams on Foxtel

 Directed by Kenneth Branagh, the film stars Ferdia Shaw as Artemis Fowl II – a 12-year old human criminal mastermind with exceptionally high intelligence.
 He teams up with his faithful servant, a dwarf and a fairy in order to rescue his father, Artemis Fowl I, who’s been kidnapped by a gang of fairies looking to reclaim an item the Fowl family has stolen.

 Colin Farrell stars as Artemis Fowl I (the father) and Judi Dench stars as Commander Julius Root.
-Because of COVID-19 the movie is coming straight to Disney+ on June 12th.
+Because of COVID-19 the movie has gone straight to Disney+

 Artemis Fowl is streaming on Disney+